Honeywell 5800MINI vs Honeywell SiXCT

 The Honeywell 5800MINI and the Honeywell SiXCT are two surface-mount contacts from Honeywell.
 They provide similar functionality, and they operate in roughly the same manner.
 That said, their communication methods differ, and they are designed for use with different security systems.

-Both the 5800MINI and the SiXCT are surface-mount contacts that be seen on the outside of a door or window.
-They can both be installed with screws or with double-sided sticky tape.
+Both the 5800MINI and the SiXCT are surface-mount contacts that will be seen on the outside of a door or window.
+They can both be installed with screws or with double-sided foam tape.
 Both contacts include a sensor and magnet.
 The sensor is installed on the frame of the door or window.
-The magnet is installed on the door or window itself, within a half inch of the sensor.
+The magnet is installed on the door or window itself, within about a half inch of the sensor.
 Whenever the door or window is opened, the magnet will become separated from the sensor.
 This will cause a reed switch inside the sensor to activate.
 When this reed switch activates, the sensor will send a signal to the security panel to let the system know that the door or window has been opened.
 The system will then perform the programmed Response Type for that zone.
 Both devices also include LED lights that are helpful during enrollment and for checking the current sensor status.
 With all of that in mind, the two sensors are actually very similar devices.

 Did you find this answer useful?

 We offer alarm monitoring as low as $10 / monthClick Here to Learn More

 - Wireless Door Sensors and Window Alarm Sensors